Author:

 12. Inese Matisāne (b.
 Liepiņa), (born in Saulkrasti, living in Upīte) - storyteller, expert of culinary heritage,

-14. Irmina Slišāne (Stabļova) - singer, a May singer at the cross,
+14. Irmina Slišāne (Stabļova) - singer, a May devotional singer at the cross,

 15. Iveta Logina (b.
 Kudrjavceva) (Dubļova) - singer, a May singer at the cross, craftsman,